 RFC 6110-based NETCONF Content Editor and Validator supporting NETCONF and RESTCONF content|

-The advanced NETCONF Content Editor tool allows you to easily compose any type of NETCONF XML or RESTCONF XML or JSON document and validate it using the DSDL schemas, which are automatically generated from selected YANG modules (the DSDL schema validation defined in RFC 6110 has been extended by MG-SOFT to properly support also YANG 1.1 modules, as well as RESTCONF protocol).
-The tool contains templates for composing typical NETCONF document types, like RPC requests, in particular <edit-config> request, entire configuration datastores, notifications, etc. It also incorporates a RESTCONF toolbar that provides an easy way to select the desired RESTCONF method (GET, POST, PATCH, etc.) and to create a target resource URI using the resource auto-completion feature.
+The advanced NETCONF Content Editor tool allows you to easily compose any type of NETCONF XML or RESTCONF XML or JSON document and validate it using the DSDL schemas, which are automatically generated from selected YANG modules (the DSDL schema validation defined in RFC 6110 has been extended by MG-SOFT to properly support also YANG 1.1, NMDA, and RESTCONF protocol).
+The tool contains templates for composing typical NETCONF document types, like RPC requests, in particular <edit-config> and <edit-data> requests, entire configuration datastores, notifications, etc. It also incorporates a RESTCONF toolbar that provides an easy way to select the desired RESTCONF method (GET, POST, PATCH, etc.) and to create a target resource URI using the resource auto-completion feature.
 In this tool you can edit NETCONF or RESTCONF message payload either in:

 By default, the tool automatically validates the content you are editing and displays an easy-to-understand error or warning message if any inconsistency is detected.
 This way, you can quickly fix all syntax and semantic inconsistencies and save the finished document to a file or load it into MG-SOFT NetConf Browser and send it to a NETCONF or RESTCONF device.

 Generating configuration from YANG data model (NETCONF and RESTCONF)|